nmn0gueira/mpc-experiments/README.md

 - `nan_handling`: A function to handle NaN values in a dataset.

 ### Program Extensions
 - `xtabs`:
-  - Add support for more aggregations.
+  - Add more aggregations (e.g., median).
 - `linreg`:
-  - Extend it to support multiple target variables (multivariate regression).
   - Extend it to support polynomial regression.
   - Add support for categorical variables (e.g., one-hot encoding).
   - Implement regularization techniques like Lasso or Ridge regression.
 - `hist2d`:
-  - Extend it to `histnd`, an N-dimensional histogram.
-  - Implement other aggregations for it, such as the mean.
+  - Allow performing aggregations on the binned values (requires an additional value column).
-  - Allow users to define number of bins and, potentially, the range of the bins.
+  - Allow defining number of bins and binning strategy.

 ### Frameworks
 Support for other frameworks may be added in the future.
 In particular, the following frameworks are of interest (at the moment):